The Lipid Compositions of Plants and Microorganisms

 5. Lipidomic Analyses

 As cautioned earlier and in our web page dealing with compositions of animal lipids, it is not easy to present the results of modern lipidomics analyses in a concise tabular fashion, but the newer mass spectrometric methods are making an immense contribution to our understanding of lipid composition and function.
-The book [15] is an essential guide to analytical methodology.
+The book [15] is a useful guide guide to analytical methodology, but a review on the plant lipidome is highly recommended [1].

 References